shinzonetwork/docs/docs/indexer/overview.md

 ## Purpose and Role in the Stack

 At its core, the indexer continuously consumes blocks, transactions, logs, and EIP-2930 access lists from an Ethereum node and normalizes them into a strongly-typed data model.
-It exposes this indexed data through a GraphQL API powered by DefraDB, enabling downstream services to query block-level and transaction-level information without depending directly on JSON-RPC.
+It exposes this indexed data through Peer-2-Peer Network powered by DefraDB, enabling downstream services to query block-level and transaction-level information without depending directly on JSON-RPC.
 This separates data access from blockchain node operations, enabling stateless microservices, cheaper infra, and deterministic historical queries.

 ## Architecture Overview